ccri/geomesa/docs/tutorials/geomesa-authorizations.rst

 .. warning::

-    You will need access to a Hadoop 2.2 installation as well as an Accumulo {{ site.accumuloVersion }} database.
+    You will need access to a Hadoop 2.2 installation as well as an Accumulo |accumulo_version| database.

 .. warning::